-According to the Constitutional Court's Decision No. 90/PUU-XXI/2023, if there are no strong restrictions on power, there will be acts of arbitrariness by the authorities that may removepeople's rights and human rights.
+According to the Constitutional Court, Decision no. 90/PUU-XXI/2023, if there are no strong restrictions on power, there will be acts of arbitrariness by the authorities that may removepeople's rights and human rights freedoms.
 This is necessary to fulfil the principle of checks and balances to lead to the principle of good governance, with the aim of establishing the principles of ademocratic state.
-In addition, the claim that the maximum age of presidential and vice-presidential candidates violates the constitution states that all citizens have the right to equal opportunities in government, as stated in Article 28D, paragraph 3, of the 1945 Constitution of the Republic of Indonesia.
+In addition, the claim that the maximum age of presidential and vice-presidential candidates violates the constitution states that all citizens have the right to equal opportunities in government, as stated in Article 28D paragraph 3 of the 1945 Constitution of the Republic of Indonesia.
 Every human right and there are restrictions in Article 28 J Paragraph 2 of the 1945 Constitution unless it fulfils the requirements specified in the constitution, laws, and KPU regulations.

-The effect of Constitutional Court Decision Number 90/PUU-XXI/2023 on the implementation of the upcoming 2024 General Election, if there is a conflict of interest, will result invarious problems, including causing unequal competition in elections, which can affect the accountability of organizing elections, lead to dynastic politics, and finally lead to political corruption (Dewi, 2021).
+The effect of Constitutional Court Decision Number 90/PUU-XXI/2023 in the implementation of the upcoming 2024 General Election if there is a conflict of interest will result invarious problems, including causing unequal competition in elections, which can affect the accountability of organizing elections, lead to dynastic politics, and finally lead to political corruption (Dewi, 2021).

-This political dynasty indicates problems in the political recruitment process.
-The main task of political parties is to attract qualified candidates and cadres to be included in political contestation.
+This political dynasty practice indicates that there were problems in the political recruitment process.
+The main filter to attract qualified candidates and cadres to be included in political contestation is the main task of political parties.
 The study of the political recruitment process is important because if recruitment is not good, it will also have a negative impact on political parties that will actually give birth to political dynasties.

 The practice of political dynasties.
 The tendency to form political dynasties also has an unhealthy impact on democracy, as the checks and balances of government that are necessary in a democracy are weakened.
-In addition, this process will further open up opportunities for the re-establishment of political oligarchies.
+In addition, this process will further open opportunities for there-establishment of political oligarchies.

 Political Dynasty will also continue to occur if the rules or laws governing a democratic system do not change.
-Owing to its inclusive and closed nature, it is very difficult for a political dynasty to find a mistake.
-It is very difficult to uncover the practices of abuse of power in a closed group of people because each individual tries to protect the other.
-At first glance, there is nothing wrong with dynastic politics.
-In particular, when referring to the postulates of democracy, every citizen has the same right to be elected and to vote.
-However, it cannot be denied that the political dynasties that have developed thus far have harmed the essence of democracy.
+Due to its inclusive and closed nature, it is very difficult for a political dynasty to find a mistake.
+It is very difficult to uncover practices of abuse of power in a closed group of people because each individual tries to protect each other.
+At first glance, there is nothing wrong with the dynastic politics.
+In particular, when referring to the postulates of democracy, every citizen has the same right to be elected and vote.
+However, it cannot be denied that the political dynasties developed thus far have harmed the essence of democracy.
 Democracy is characterized by at least three characteristics.
-The first is the trias politica-style division of power, namelythe executive, judiciary, and legislative branches.
-This was intended to create a process of checks and balances among government institutions.
-Second, democracy is characterized by an open succession of leadership through fair, honest elections.
-Third, the people are the holders of sovereignty, not the government, let alone politicians.
-With the rise of political dynasties, the three pillars of democracy are under great threat.
-The system of checks and balances will certainly not be effective when all the lines are controlled by relatives.
+The first is the trias politica-style division of power, namelythe executive, judiciary, and executive.
+This was intended to create a process of checks and balances between government institutions.
+Second, democracy is characterized by an open succession of leadership through fair, honest, and open elections.
+Third, the people are holders of sovereignty, not the government, let alone politicians.
+With the rise of political dynasties, the three pillars of democracy are under a great threat.
+The system of checks and balances will certainly not be effective when all lines are controlled by relatives.
 Meetings or sessions that are supposed to determine the lives of many people are similar to family gatherings.